- About Us

 From The Tradition

-Judaism seeks to infuse a sense of awe and sacred obligation into all aspects of our lives—including our material lives.
+Judaism seeks to infuse a sense of awe and sacred obligation into all aspects of our lives — including our material lives.
 Jewish tradition finds nothing inherently positive or negative about money; what is important is how we deal with it and use it.

 In our study of Jewish texts, we read in the book of Exodus about the Israelites’ first communal project: the building of the desert Sanctuary, the Mishkan.
-Contributions for the Mishkan were raised both through a half shekel (“hetzi-shekel”) tax on every adult member of the community, and through offerings given by each Israelite according to his/her means and talents.
+Contributions for the Mishkan were raised both through a half shekel (“hetzi-shekel”) tax on every adult member of the community, and through offerings given by each Israelite according to their means and talents.

 Over the past 2,000 years, Jewish communities have continued to wrestle with the issue of how to pay for communal necessities.
 Jewish communities have survived by creating systems of taxation to fund common goods.